 Maximum Efficiency Gas Furnaces – Saving Green for You and the Environment Energy efficiency never felt so good.
 Literally.
 Our maximum efficiency gas furnaces will keep your home warm and cozy, and they’ll do so with amazing energy efficiency.
 In fact, these products provide maximum efficiency for all gas furnaces we carry.
 Learn more about each of these furnaces below.
-After you’ve narrowed down your selections, give Service Experts Heating & Air Conditioning in Naples a call at 239-643-3000.
+After you’ve narrowed down your selections, give Service Experts Heating & Air Conditioning in Naples a call at 239-908-6991.
 We’ll provide a free quote and answer all your HVAC questions.
 SLP98V If we could only use one word to describe the SLP98V, we’d probably pick “perfect.”
 That’s pretty convincing by itself, but it doesn’t quite explain all the benefits and features of this mighty gas furnace.
 First of all, this is one of the most energy-efficient furnaces you can find.1 With an AFUE rating of up to 98.2% and a Most Efficient designation by ENERGY STAR®, the SLP98V can save you more than $800 a year.2 That’s some serious ROI.
 But it’s not the only outstanding part of this product.
 The SLP98V is packed with features, including: Variable-capacity system – this means it automatically adjusts as necessary to work at maximum efficiency.
 Yes, we already talked about efficiency, but this system is simply too good.
 SilentComfort™ technology and variable speed blower – decreases sound levels Duralok Plus™ Heat Exchanger – ensures high reliability and efficiency Self-calibrating variable speed inducer – for cleaner combustion SureLight Control Board – controls all furnace operations and is iComfort™ compatible What you really need to know is that this unit has nearly endless features to stay reliable and energy efficient.
-Call 239-643-3000 or schedule a free appointment online to learn more about gas furnaces in Naples.
+Call 239-908-6991 or schedule a free appointment online to learn more about gas furnaces in Naples.
 SL280V Across North America, and in Naples, there isn’t a gas furnace quieter than this one.
 The SL280V features a variable speed motor and special sound-absorbing materials to make it 4.5 times quieter than any other furnace.
 In fact, it’s the quietest in its class3 and allows you to feel the heat – not hear it.
 We suppose we can make that sacrifice...
 Learn about more features of the SL280V, like its: Two-stage gas valve – modifies the amount of gas used for more exact temperature control SureLight® Ignitor – to ensure a long life and reliable operation Sealed Blower Compartment – lessens heat loss and improves efficiency High efficiency variable speed motor – which may help decrease your energy bills EL296E The EL296E gas furnace racks up the numbers – in a good way.
-There are a few that stand out most.
+And we want you to know about three that really stand out.
 First, this furnace earned AFUE rating of up to 96%, which is not only greater average, but it could save hundreds each year on your utility expenses.
 Next, the EL296E’s Power Saver™ Constant Torque motor is up to 33% more efficient than typical single-stage motors and up to 200% more efficient when it’s in constant fan mode.
 Other features include: ENERGY STAR® qualified Higher SEER ratings in cooling mode – keeps energy waste low Two-stage gas valve – varies heating output for greater efficiency Sound-absorbing insulation – for quiet operation SureLight® igniter and control board – ensures long product life and high reliability Let Service Experts help with all your Naples area gas furnace needs.
 Schedule your free appointment today.
 1 Based on sound pressure levels during steady-state, high-fire and low-fire operation of Lennox SLP98UH070XV36B and leading competitive units as of July 2013 at mid-point temperature rise and minimum external static pressure when set up per Section 4.4.4 of AHRI 260-2012.
 Efficiency ratings established per test standard: ANSI/ASHRAE 103-2007.
 2 Savings amounts depict potential energy savings you can expect from Lennox® furnaces, versus a 65% AFUE model.
 Your actual savings may vary depending on the weather patterns in your local area, local fuel rates and you individual lifestyle.
 3 Based on sound pressure levels during steady-state, high-fire operation of Lennox SL280UH070V36A and leading competitive units at mid-point temperature rise and minimum external static pressure when set up per Section 4.4.4 of AHRI 260-2012.